UNINETTSigma2/documentation/getting_started/getting_started.md

 The HPC machines provide compute nodes for executing applications.
 To ensure fair access to the resources, the HPC machines run applications as _jobs_ in a _queue system_, which schedules the tasks and process to run on compute nodes.
-Abel, Stallo, and Fram use the Slurm queue system.
+All systems use the Slurm queue system.

 A job is described by a _batch script_, which is a shell script (a text file) with `SBATCH` options to specify the needed resources and commands to perform